-The Defense Advanced Research Projects Agency (DARPA) published request for information on Jun.
+The Defense Advanced Research Projects Agency (DARPA) published a request for information on Jun.
 14, 2022 seeking industry feedback on a concept to wirelessly recharge unmanned air vehicles using a high-powered laser mounted on an external pod of aerial refueling aircraft like the US Air Force’s KC-46 and KC-135, noted Alert 5.

-According to Inside Defense The solicitation, which lays out July 11 deadline for submissions, notes such a solution “should have sufficient power for a 100 [kilowatt] or greater continuous wave laser as well as the thermal control for integrating the laser” onto the tankers.
+According to Inside Defense The solicitation, which lays out a July 11 deadline for submissions, notes such a solution “should have sufficient power for a 100 [kilowatt] or greater continuous wave laser as well as the thermal control for integrating the laser” onto the tankers.

 The notice aims to gauge broader feedback from respondents surrounding industry’s confidence in creating and testing such components and subsystems, as well as the associated challenges of adapting equipment and missions to that new capability.

 The benefits of having drones recharge their batteries in mid-air include extended range and having small energy storage capacities.